 - Reserva – aged in oak for at least one year and aged in the bottle for a minimum of two years.

-- Grand Reserva – aged in oak for at least two years and aged in the bottle for a minimum of three years.
+- Gran Reserva – aged in oak for at least two years and aged in the bottle for a minimum of three years.

 - Garnacha – this light grape produces high alcohol wines full of red fruits.
 Often used with Tempranillo in Rioja.
 The premium region for production is Priotat, but Catalonia also produces some excellent examples.